juxor/afaq/markdown/secC8.md

 Energy. . . and the space agency NASA, converted by the Kennedy administration to a significant component of the state-directed public subsidy to advanced industry.
-These arrangements impose on the public a large burden of the costs of industry (research and development, R&amp;D;) and provide a guaranteed market for excess production, a useful cushion for management decisions.
+These arrangements impose on the public a large burden of the costs of industry (research and development, R&amp;D) and provide a guaranteed market for excess production, a useful cushion for management decisions.
 Furthermore, this form of industrial policy does not have the undesirable side-effects of social spending directed to human needs.
 Apart from unwelcome